paulasrod

 Terry Cutting aka Terry England (drums)

 With the band for many, many years.
 Played the straightman to Paul.
-Now works for his son at Deal's MarkOne Music Store (ask for the Life 'n' Soul discount ... plus 10%)
+Originally set up Deal's MarkOne Music Store (ask for the Life 'n' Soul discount ... plus 10%) but now lives a life of sunshine overseas.

 Geoff Corner aka Greasy Geoff (sax)

 One of the early guys.
 Nice and easy going, great player.
-Played sax on the album.
+Played sax on the album, adding greatly to it.

 Perry White (keyboard)

-Perry was a superb keyboard player - evident in the fact he has made his living at it for so long in a non-commercial market.
+Perry is a superb keyboard player - evident in the fact he has made his living at it for so long in a non-commercial market.
+Fond memories of him playing Nutrocker with a bag over his head - yes, he could see through it :-)

 Larry aka Larry the Lamb (bass guitar)